Anyone can quickly create a YouTube channel and easily upload a video. But moving too fast means you won’t be fully optimized from day 1.

 This feature is not as well known as it should be but it is one of the most powerful features on the entire platform.

-However you can overcome this by associating your website to your YouTube channel which then effectively ?whitelists? your website so that it can be linked to via video annotations.
+However you can overcome this by associating your website to your YouTube channel.
+This effectively whitelists your website so that it can be linked to via video annotations.

-This is a little bit more complicated than most of the points here but fear not I have a comprehensive step by step guide to associating your channel here.
+This is a little bit more complicated than most of the points here.
+Don’t worry though as I have a comprehensive step by step guide to associating your channel here.

 To be able to make revenue from Ads played before, during and around your video you first need to be accepted on to the YouTube Partner Program.